-The University of Miami Law Review is now accepting submissions for Volume 70, which will be published during the 2015–2016 academic year.
+The University of Miami Law Review is now accepting submissions for Volume 73, which will be published during the 2018–2019 academic year.
 The Law Review welcomes articles and essays on a wide range of legal topics, and we give serious consideration to every submission made.
-Due to the volume of quality submissions that we receive, we are unable to consider student-submitted articles at this time.

 The University of Miami Law Review is indexed in Contents of Current Legal Periodicals, Current Law Index, Index to Legal Periodicals, and Public Affairs Information Service, Inc., and is available on WESTLAW and LEXIS.
 The Review’s International Standard Serial Number (ISSN) is 0041-9818.